datacommonsorg/docsite/custom_dc/deploy_cloud.md

 Once you have uploaded the new data, you must rerun the data management Cloud Run job.

-### Step 2: Run the data management Cloud Run job {#run-job}
+### Run the data management Cloud Run job {#run-job}

-Now that everything is configured, and you have uploaded your data in Google Cloud Storage, you simply have to start the Cloud Run data management job to convert the CSV data into tables in the Cloud SQL database and generate the embeddings (in a `datacommons/nl` subfolder).
+When you rerun the data management job, it will convert CSV data into tables in the Cloud SQL database and generate the embeddings (in a `datacommons/nl` subfolder).

-Every time you upload new input CSV or JSON files to Google Cloud Storage, you will need to rerun the job.
+Every time you upload new input files to Google Cloud Storage, you will need to rerun the job.

 <div class="gcp-tab-group">
   <ul class="gcp-tab-headers">
     <li class="active">Cloud Console</li>
     <li>gcloud CLI</li>
+    <li>Terraform CLI</li>
   </ul>
   <div class="gcp-tab-content">
       <div class="active">
            <ol>
            <li>Go to <a href="https://console.cloud.google.com/run/jobs" target="_blank">https://console.cloud.google.com/run/jobs</a> for your project.</li>
-        <li>From the list of jobs, click the link of the "datacommons-data" job you created above.</li>
+        <li>From the list of jobs, click the link of <code><var>NAMESPACE</var>-datacommons-data-job</code>.</li>
          <li>Optionally, if you have received a <code>SQL check failed</code> error when previously trying to start the container, and would like to minimize startup time, click <b>Execute with overrides</b> and click <b>Add variable</b> to set a new variable with name <code>DATA_RUN_MODE</code> and value <code>schemaupdate</code>.</li>
       <li>Click <b>Execute</b>.
 It will take several minutes for the job to run.
 You can click the <b>Logs</b> tab to view the progress.</li>
         </ol>